improving-minnesota/angular-training/labs/up-notes.md

 # Start the watch:development task
 grunt watch:development

-# Open Chrome and navigate to http://localhost:3000
+# Open Chrome and navigate to http://localhost:3000, you should see

+# Open notepad and save the following lines.
+You will need to run these everytime you open a new terminal window.
+cd /c/Users/<username>/Desktop/angular-timesheet
+export PATH="${PATH}:/c/Users/<username>/AppData/Roaming/npm"

 ```